Homemade Gravy Without Drippings

 Have you started planning your Thanksgiving menu yet?

-Now that you’re all hyped up on sugar, how about I share something savory?
+How about I share something savory?
 Every year, I make Homemade Gravy Without Drippings for Thanksgiving.

 Wait, what?
 You mean you don’t have to wait for the Thanksgiving turkey to be done in order to make gravy?

-In this case I use chicken broth to go with my Stuffed Cornish Hen, but you can easily adapt it to match your dinner, such as beef broth for beef pot roast or vegetable broth for mashed potatoes.
+However, you can easily adapt it to match your dinner, such as beef broth for beef pot roast or vegetable broth for mashed potatoes.

 Why make homemade gravy without drippings?

-When it comes to learning how to make homemade gravy, you use meat drippings for the flavor, but what happens if you don’t have any?
+When it comes to learning how to make homemade gravy, you use meat drippings for the flavor.
+But what happens if you don’t have any?

 If you’re worried about lack of pan drippings means lack of flavor, don’t be!
 Frying the onions adds a huge boost of flavor in addition to the broth of your choice.

-How To Make Homemade Gravy With Flour
+How To Make Gravy Without Drippings